DM-GY 9103 K

 Reading Discussion Leaders

 Once during the semester you will lead a reading discussion by signing up >> here << (LINK TO COME SOON).
-Each week the discussion leaders will introduce what they found interesting from the readings and present a set of discussion questions to help us clarify concepts and think about the theories, concepts, or ideas in interesting ways.
+Each week the discussion leaders will share from their own perspectives what they found interesting in the readings and present a set of discussion questions for the group to help us clarify concepts and dig deeper into concepts.
 You will submit this assignment the day that you lead the discussion uploading the notes and questions you are presenting from the readings.
 The upload can be in whatever form is best for you (ex.
 Slides, text, google doc, etc.) and should be sent to your instructor.

 FINAL GRADING